Hydrogen internal combustion engine vehicle

-A hydrogen internal combustion engine vehicle (HICEV) is a type of hydrogen vehicle using an internal combustion engine.
-Hydrogen internal combustion engine vehicles are different from hydrogen fuel cell vehicles (which use electrochemical use of hydrogen rather than combustion).
+A hydrogen internal combustion engine vehicle (HICEV) is a type of hydrogen vehicle using an internal combustion engine that burns hydrogen fuel.
+Hydrogen internal combustion engine vehicles are different from hydrogen fuel cell vehicles (which utilize hydrogen electrochemically rather than through oxidative combustion).
 Instead, the hydrogen internal combustion engine is simply a modified version of the traditional gasoline-powered internal combustion engine.
-The absence of carbon means that no CO_{2} is produced, which eliminates the main greenhouse gas emission of a conventional petroleum engine.
+The absence of carbon in the fuel means that no CO_{2} is produced, which eliminates the main greenhouse gas emission of a conventional petroleum engine.